TritonDataCenter/mdb_v8/docs/usage.md

 * Arrays may include hidden `hole` values that V8 uses to distinguish between elements that have been set to `undefined` vs. elements that have never been set.
-* Functions are printed with a summary that describes them by name, but isn't valid JSON or JavaScript.
+* Function instances are printed with a summary that describes them by name, but isn't valid JSON or JavaScript.
 For example:

       > 9bf36465::jsprint
       function <anonymous> (as Socket.write)

+  See the FAQ entry entitled ["How to find the address of a function instance ?"](#how-to-find-the-address-of-a-function-instance) for more details on how to find functions' addresses.

 If `member` is specified, then only the `member` property of the object is printed.
 This is particularly useful in pipelines where you've used